neilsteven1997/cybersecurity/writeups/networking-secure-protocols-tryhackme-2025-12-13.md

 * VPNs are frequently used to bypass geographical content restrictions and limit ISP monitoring and censorship.
 * Users must verify that their VPN configuration does not leak their actual IP address (e.g., via DNS leak tests) and must adhere to local regulations regarding VPN usage.

-What would you use to connect the various company sites so that users at a remote office can access resources located within the main branch?
-- VPN

----
-## Conclusion

-One of the packets contains login credentials.
-What password did the user submit?
-- `THM{B8WM6P}`